 Back at the immigration desk, the same old woman needed my photograph.
 I imagined myself being put on a list, barring me from re-entry into Sha’tar, with no exceptions, not even in the case of my being temporarily insane and wanting to return.

 This being the premium terminal, the bus had waited a little longer than it should have done.
 I was the last to board it, and its doors closed behind me.
 It rolled its long way across the airport tarmac.
 I grabbed a fistful of the front of my sweat-soaked shirt, and tugged it in rapid pulses, allowing the bus’ conditioned air to reach my skin, whilst my fist kept tempo with the heart beneath.
 I was going.
 At painfully long last, I was going.
 This was international territory, so I felt safe, and returned a call to a man who gave me a number when I needed it most, and shared my joy that I was now leaving.
-And aboard the plane, within the world’s nine-star airline’s business class, I explained to the models of the cabin crew what goes into a Bucks Fizz.
+Aboard the plane, within the realm of business class, I explained to the cabin crew supermodels what a Bucks Fizz is made of.
 And when the plane took off, I did not look back, nor down.